Previous Page

 The police will investigate.
 They will:

 1. decide whether to charge the offender with a substantive offence, for example, assault.
 The police will prosecute the offender for assault.
-If this happens, the incitement to violence or threat of violence will be considered during sentencing of the offender as an aggravating circumstance of the offence.
+If this happens, the incitement to violence or threat of violence will be considered during sentencing of the offender as an aggravating circumstance of the offence, or

 2. send a brief of evidence to the Office of the Director of Public Prosecutions (ODPP) for them to approve the person being charged.
 The ODPP must approve a prosecution of offences under section 93Z.